 The travel industry is evolving so rapidly that new innovations are more akin to disruptions than advancements.

 The growth of businesses like Uber and Airbnb have had a seismic impact on the way we travel.
 For instance, firms book business trips in a completely different manner than they did 20 years ago.
-Equally, 5, 10 or 20 years from now the available technology may make the process entirely different still.
-As a result, major players in the travel industry are already partnering up with technology startups to preempt these new innovations, advancements and disruptors.
+Equally, 5, 10 or 20 years from now technology may make the process entirely different still.
+As a result, major players in the travel industry are already partnering up with technology startups to preempt these new innovations, advancements, and disruptors.
 Here, discover the new technology which is changing the face of the travel industry.

 1. Big data